 John Vickers (1844-79) died in 1879, the London Gazette of 1888 confirmed the family details.
-He will was proved at the District Registry, Manchester.
+He was only 35 when he died, his will was proved at the District Registry, Manchester.

 In 1891 William, a Manufacturing Chemist, & Hannah Maria were still at 29 Smedley Lane, Cheetham with Herbert.